-Kepler hits 3 homers, Twins edge Indians 5-4 to avoid sweep
+Max effort: Kepler hits 3 homers, Twins edge Indians 5-4

 Twins: Manager Rocco Baldelli hasn’t decided on his starter for the series opener in Detroit, but a likely option is RHP Michael Pineda (4-3, 5.34 ERA), who is eligible to return from the injured list after being sidelined with right knee tendinitis.

-Indians: Rookie RHP Zach Plesac (0-1, 1.46 ERA) makes his third career start in the opener of a three-game series against the New York Yankees, who will send Domingo Germán to the mound.
+Indians: Rookie RHP Zach Plesac (0-1, 1.46 ERA) makes his third career start in the opener of a three-game series against the New York Yankees.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports